 6. Safety Nursing Interventions

-After undergoing surgery, patients need education on safety procedures and protocols to prevent injury.
-These safety interventions may include instructions for using a walker or a cane or how to take a shower safely.
+After undergoing surgery, patients need education on safety procedures and protocols to prevent injury.7 Examples of nursing interventions in this category may include instructions for using a walker or a cane or how to take a shower safely.7

-During their shift, nurses take the initiative to ensure that the patient’s environment is safe and comfortable, such as repositioning them to avoid pressure ulcers in bed.
-These routine procedures classify as health system interventions.
+During their shift, nurses take the initiative to ensure the patient’s environment is safe and comfortable, such as repositioning them to avoid pressure ulcers in bed.7 These routine procedures are classified as health system interventions.7

-While a nurse may not use every type of intervention every day, each is an essential form of care needed to maintain the patient’s physical, emotional, and mental well-being and reach the desired outcome.
+While a nurse may not use each nursing intervention daily, each is an essential form of care needed to maintain the patient’s physical, emotional, and mental well-being and achieve the desired outcome.

 Key Nursing Interventions to Perform Each Shift

-On-duty nurses routinely perform certain nursing interventions as part of their daily tasks.
-In addition to educating the patient on their care and recovery progression, nurses will typically perform the following each shift:
+On-duty nurses routinely perform specific nursing interventions as part of their daily tasks.
+In addition to educating the patient on their care and recovery progression, nurses will typically perform the following each shift:8

-- Pain control: Ensuring that the patient is comfortable and monitoring their intake of pain medication, if applicable
+- Pain control: Ensuring the patient is comfortable and monitoring their intake of pain medication, as applicable

 - Active listening: Listening to the patient and repeating back information so they feel heard